Melbourne High School: Exchanges

 Sister school relationships have been established internationally with high schools in Japan (Kasukabe High School), Germany (Albert-Schweitzer-Gymnasium Gundelfingen), Indonesia (SMAN 4 Denpasar), Hong Kong (Queen's College) and France (Lycée Branly Amiens, Pertuis).
 Annual exchanges occur with each of the sister schools, giving students the opportunity to experience both the culture and education system of another country.
 Each year Melbourne High either sends a group of students overseas to these schools, or hosts students from these schools.
 There are also opportunities for individual students to go on a longer term exchange overseas.

 Crawford Shield & Prefects Cup

 Melbourne High has annual sporting contests against North Sydney Boys High School and Adelaide High School during which boys from the visiting school are billeted with host families.
-Annual exchanges with Sydney Boys High School are also held for basketball, rowing and volleyball.